Belleville

 Walk the steep streets of the Belleville and Ménilmontant hills to discover the charms and secrets of these northern Parisian neighborhoods.

-Long separated from Paris by the surrounding wall, the two villages were used for sheltering brigands, smugglers and Parisians who come to get entertained in the many caverns and cabarets that located there, surrounded by vast vineyards.
+Separated from Paris by the surrounding wall for a long time, the two villages were used for sheltering brigands, smugglers and Parisians who came to get entertained in the many taverns and cabarets located there, the whole surrounded by vast vineyards.

 Integrated in the capital in 1860, the two suburbs rapidly got urbanized to house factories, workshops and workers’ residences.
 This population is at the center of the social riots of the nineteenth and twentieth centuries.